NCL-PYRAMID/PYRAMID-prepare-data/README.md

 #### Data outputs format
 - `\outputs` - root outputs data folder
-    - `\SHETRAN` - SHETRAN rainfall input data, which should be in the correct format to run the model if running at 15 minute resolution (Note: We somehow need to add start date and data resolution into the library shetran set-up file I think).
+    - `\SHETRAN` - SHETRAN rainfall input data, which should be in the correct format to run the model if running at 15 minute resolution (Note:thed start date and data resolution should be added into the library shetran set-up file).
     - `\HIPIMS` - HIPIMS rainfall input data, which should be in the correct format to run the model at 15 minute resolution

 ### Data minimum requirements